astroband/astrograph/README.md

 Astrograph allows you to retrieve various data from the blockchain, as well as allowing you to subscribe to particular events using [GraphQL subscriptions](https://github.com/apollographql/graphql-subscriptions) mechanisms.

 Astrograph was initially developed by Evil Martians for [Mobius](https://mobius.network) under the MIT license.
 We continue our work on Astrograph for the benefit of the broader Stellar developer community.
+Anyone is welcome to contribute to Astrograph, just read [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 <a href="https://evilmartians.com/?utm_source=astrograph">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54"></a>